 No read, write, execute

 Read, no write, execute

 Read, write, no execute

 Read, write, execute

--l argument to ls(1) to view a long directory listing that includes a column of information about a file’s permissions for the owner, group, and everyone else.
+-l argument with ls(1) to view a long directory listing that includes a column of information about a file’s permissions for the owner, group, and everyone else.

 ls -l in an arbitrary directory may show:

-The first (leftmost) character in the first column indicates whether this file is a regular file, a directory, a special character device, a socket, or any other special pseudo-file device.
+(leftmost) character indicates whether this file is a regular file, a directory, a special character device, a socket, or any other special pseudo-file device.

 In this example, the

 rw- in this example, give the permissions for the owner of the file.